pluskid/Mocha.jl/docs/tutorial/cifar10.rst

 Looking at the data layer of Caffe's network definition, it uses a LevelDB database as a data source.
 The LevelDB database is converted from the original binary files downloaded from `the CIFAR-10 dataset's website
 <http://www.cs.toronto.edu/~kriz/cifar.html>`_.
-Mocha does not support LevelDB
+Mocha does not support the LevelDB
-database, so we will do the same thing: download the original binary files and convert into a Mocha-recognizable data format, HDF5 dataset here.
+database, so we will do the same thing: download the original binary files and convert them into a Mocha-recognizable data format, in our case a HDF5 dataset.
 We have provided a Julia script `convert.jl`_ [1]_.
 You can call `get-cifar10.sh
 <https://github.com/pluskid/Mocha.jl/blob/master/examples/cifar10/get-cifar10.sh>`_
-directly, which will automatically download the binary files, convert it to HDF5 and prepare text index files that points to the HDF5 datasets.
+directly, which will automatically download the binary files, convert them to HDF5 and prepare text index files that point to the HDF5 datasets.

 Notice in Caffe's data layer, a ``transform_param`` is specified with a ``mean_file``.
 We could use Mocha's :doc:`data transformers
 </user-guide/data-transformer>` to do the same thing.
 But since we need to
-compute the data mean during data conversion, for simplicity, we also perform mean subtraction when converting data to HDF5 format.
+compute the data mean during data conversion, for simplicity, we also perform mean subtraction when converting data to the HDF5 format.
 See `convert.jl`_ for details.
-Please refer to the :doc:`user's guide </user-guide/layers/data-layer>` for more details about HDF5 data format that Mocha reads.
+Please refer to the :doc:`user's guide </user-guide/layers/data-layer>` for more details about the HDF5 data format that Mocha expects.

 After converting the data, you should be ready to load the data in Mocha with :class:`HDF5DataLayer`.
 We define two layers for training data and test data